This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat your oven to 350°F (177°C).
-If you don’t have packaged graham cracker crumbs, crush 2 sheets of graham crackers into fine crumbs (about ¼ cup).
-Use a ziplock bag and rolling pin or a food processor for this step.
+- Preheat the oven to 350°F (177°C).
+If using whole graham crackers, crush 2 sheets into fine crumbs (about ¼ cup) using a ziplock bag and rolling pin or a food processor.

-- In a small bowl, mix the graham cracker crumbs with the sugar and melted butter until combined.
+- In a small bowl, mix the graham cracker crumbs, sugar, and melted butter until combined.

-- Transfer the crumb mixture to a 10-ounce ramekin.
-Press it firmly into the bottom using your fingers or the back of a spoon to form the crust.
+- Press the mixture firmly into the bottom of a 10-ounce ramekin using your fingers or the back of a spoon.

-- Bake the Crust: Place the ramekin in the oven and bake the crust for 15 minutes.
+- Bake for 15 minutes.
 Set aside to cool.

-- In a 1-quart saucepan, combine the sugar and cornstarch.
-Gradually add the water, stirring constantly over medium heat until the mixture thickens and starts to boil.
-Reduce the heat to low once it thickens.
+- In a 1-quart saucepan, combine sugar and cornstarch.
+Gradually add water, stirring constantly over medium heat until the mixture thickens and starts to boil.
+Reduce heat to low.

-- Pour the prepared lemon filling over the baked crust in the ramekin.
+- Pour the lemon filling over the baked crust.

 Make the Meringue

-- In a medium bowl, beat the egg white and cream of tartar with an electric mixer on medium-high speed until foamy (about 2 minutes).
-Gradually add the sugar, ½ tablespoon at a time, while continuing to beat until the meringue forms stiff, glossy peaks.
-Avoid overbeating, as this can make the meringue grainy.
+- In a medium bowl, beat the egg white and cream of tartar with an electric mixer on medium-high speed until foamy, about 2 minutes.

-- Top Pie with Meringue: Spoon the meringue over the lemon filling, spreading it evenly to seal the edges completely.
-Use the back of a spoon to create decorative peaks.Note: Shrinking occurs when the meringue pulls away from the edges of the ramekin.
-To prevent this, spread the meringue evenly over the filling, making sure it reaches all the way to the edges of the ramekin.
-This seals the meringue and helps it stay in place during baking.
+- Spoon the meringue over the filling, spreading it evenly to seal the edges completely.
+Use the back of a spoon to create peaks.Note: To prevent shrinking, spread the meringue all the way to the edges so it stays in place while baking.

-- Bake the Pie: Bake for 8-10 minutes, or until the meringue is golden brown.
+- Bake for 8-10 minutes, or until the meringue is golden brown.

-- Cool the Pie: Place the ramekin on a wire rack and let the pie cool to room temperature.
-This step is crucial to allow the filling to set properly.
+- Place the ramekin on a wire rack and let it cool to room temperature so the filling can set.

-- Refrigerate: Once cooled, cover the pie and refrigerate until ready to serve.
-Store any leftovers in the refrigerator.
+- Once cooled, cover and refrigerate until ready to serve.
+Store leftovers in the refrigerator.

 Notes

-- Clean Equipment: Make sure your mixing bowl and beaters are completely clean and dry.
-Any grease or residue can prevent the egg whites from forming peaks.
+- Use Clean Equipment: Any grease or moisture on the bowl or beaters can prevent the egg whites from whipping properly.

-- Room-Temperature Egg Whites: Let the egg whites come to room temperature before whipping for better volume and quicker results.
+- Room-Temperature Egg Whites: Let the egg whites sit at room temperature before whipping for better volume.

-- Add Sugar Slowly: Gradually add sugar while whipping to help it dissolve fully and create a smooth, glossy meringue.
+- Add Sugar Slowly: Gradually add sugar while whipping to ensure it dissolves fully for a smooth, glossy meringue.

 Nutrition